Accounting at Fredonia

 The Fredonia Difference

-Internships are required in Fredonia’s program.
+Internships are required in Fredonia’s Accounting degree program.
 You will be active in a professional setting as early as your junior year.
 Fredonia students are also active in business clubs as early as their first year.
 ENACTUS, Fredonia's entrepreneurial student organization, has consistently competed, and received awards, at a national level.

 - Tax auditor